-The rums and tafias were first consumed on the spot by the poor classes who could not buy the wines of France or Spain, or the eau de vie, reserved for the privileged of fortune.
+The rums and tafias were mostly consumed locally at first by people too poor to buy wines from France or Spain, or even the eau-de-vie, reserved for the rich.

 “The brandy that is made in the islands with the froths and sugar syrups,” says P. Labat, “is not one of the least used beverages.
 The savages, the negroes, the little inhabitants and the tradesmen do not seek any other, and their intemperance on this article can not be said, it is enough for them that this liquor be strong, violent and cheap, it does not matter to them that it be rough and unpleasant.”

 The legislator had to intervene to regulate the consumption and circulation of the product.
 The Ordinance of the King of March, 1685, concerning “the Discipline of the Church and the Status and Quality of Slave Negroes in the Islands of America”, forbade the masters to give slaves “eau-de-vie de cannes or guildive”, to take the place of subsistence for which the weekly supply was obligatory (2 and a half pots of cassava flour or 3 cassavas weighing at least 2 and a half pounds each, with 2 pounds of salted beef or 3 pounds of fish).